 Each time that a problem is solved succesfully, the Character is enhanced by his success.
-For characteristics, success yields one characteristic point in one of the characteristics that was used.
-For skills, success yields the normal expertise gain that is specified in section 2.2.2 of this book.
-If the skill that the Referee chooses to apply is a Combat Skill, the CDF that is used is:
+For characteristics, success yields ONE characteristic point in one of the characteristics that was used.
+For skills, success yields the normal expertise gain that is specified in section 2.2.2.
+If the skill that the Referee chooses to apply is a Combat Skill, the CDF that is used is as listed in table 5.3.